jianguoz/CarND1-Behavioral-Cloning-P3/README.md

 For my model, I modify the [Nvidia End to End learning Architecture](https://arxiv.org/pdf/1604.07316.pdf), where my image shape is (160, 320, 3).
 The model consists of 5 convolution neural layers with 5x5 and 3x3 filter sizes and depths between 24 and 64, there are also 3 full connected layer, the output of final layer is 1(model.py lines 76-88).

-The model includes RELU layers to introduce nonlinearity, the data is normalized and cropping in the model using a Keras lambda layer and cropping method(code line 77-78).
+The model includes ELU layers to introduce nonlinearity, the data is normalized and cropping in the model using a Keras lambda layer and cropping method(code line 77-78). we use the activation function ELU instead of RELU, The benefits of ELU's over ReLU's have been published in the [FAST AND ACCURATE DEEP NETWORK LEARNING BY EXPONENTIAL LINEAR UNITS ELUS](https://arxiv.org/pdf/1511.07289v1.pdf).

 #### 2. Attempts to reduce overfitting in the model